Breast Biopsies in Gainesville, FL

 Sometimes more information is needed about an area in the breast that can be obtained through imaging or physical examination alone.
 In these cases, tissue must be taken from the breast to be evaluated by a pathologist in order to determine whether an area of the breast is normal or abnormal.
 A biopsy refers to the procedure for removing a small amount of tissue from the breast for further evaluation by a pathologist.
 Biopsies are typically performed to determine if cancer is present in a specific area breast tissue.

 Who performs the breast biopsy?

-Dr. Weinshelbaum does low-risk image-guided breast biopsies.
-Although most breast biopsies are performed through image guidance by Dr. Weinshelbaum, biopsies performed by a surgeon may be necessary if an area in the breast cannot be easily biopsied under image guidance.
+Dr. Weinshelbaum performs low-risk image-guided breast biopsies.
+Although most breast biopsies are performed through image guidance, biopsies performed by a surgeon may be necessary if an area in the breast cannot be easily biopsied under image guidance.

 What are the different types of image-guided breast biopsies?

 Image-guided biopsies allow precise targeting of the area that needs further evaluation.
 We perform an ultrasound and mammography-guided biopsies (also called a stereotactic biopsy).
-Biopsies are not frequently recommended, but if a biopsy is necessary, Dr. Weinshelbaum will thoroughly discuss why the biopsy is needed as well as the biopsy plan with you.
+Biopsies are not frequently recommended, but if a biopsy is necessary, Dr. Weinshelbaum will thoroughly discuss why the biopsy is needed.

 How is the image-guided breast biopsy performed?